- Commuter Services Home

 Carpool Permits: See the Quarterly & Annual Carpool Permit page for information on this option.

 Occasional Carpooling: See the Impromptu Carpooling page for information on this option.

 Vanpools are groups of 5 to 15 people who live at least 3 miles away from the UW Seattle campus and share their commute in a van owned, maintained and insured by a transit agency.

 Start or Join a Vanpool: See the Vanpool page for information on this option.

 UW has partnered with Zimride to provide a convenient way to match up with other students, faculty and staff looking to share the ride.

 You can also connect with rideshare partners through RideshareOnline which is managed by Washington State Department of Transportation and is currently available throughout Washington and Idaho.

 Preferential Loading Registration for Carpools and Vanpools on Washington State Ferries

 The Washington State Ferry system issues High-Occupancy-Vehicle (HOV) permits for preferential loading onto the ferries to carpools and vanpools.
 You can register your carpool or vanpool by filling out the online Registration Formand submitting payment by credit card to the Washington State Ferry system.
 For all the rules and regulations of the Washington State Ferries Rideshare program, see Rideshare Program Brochure.

-Need to find a new rideshare partner?
-Print out a Riders Wanted sign, fill in your carpool or vanpool’s origin, destination and contact information then display the sign in your carpool or vanpool window for an easy way to advertise you’re looking for new rideshare partners.
+Need to find a new carpool or vanpool partner?
+Print out a Riders Wanted sign, fill in your carpool or vanpool’s origin, destination and contact information then display the sign anywhere you want to advertise for rideshare partners.
+In your break room, locker room, a window in your vehicle or where ever you think possible rideshare partners would be.
+It’s an easy way to advertise that you’re looking for new carpool or vanpool participants.